dreamking60/d3-start-to-finish-leanpub/manuscript/03 PRACTICAL Setting up.md

 * **run a web server** to serve the first code step
 * **view the page** in your web browser

-If at any point these steps don’t make sense, I suggest going through the Web Development Tools chapter in the [Fundamentals of HTML, SVG, CSS and JavaScript for Data Visualisation book](fundamentalsbook).
+(If at any point you get stuck, refer to Appendix A and Appendix B for further information.)

 ### Download the code